dvdmtw98/blog/Post Vault/articles/2021-03-11-tryhackme-blue.md

 > RHOSTS

-4. **Usually it would be fine to run this exploit as is; however, for the sake of learning, you should do one more thing before exploiting the target.
+4. **Usually, it would be fine to run this exploit as is; however, for the sake of learning, you should do one more thing before exploiting the target.
 Enter the following command and press enter:**

 ```
 set payload windows/x64/shell/reverse_tcp